RanCastor/CCT211-Project2/v2/README.md

 For the delete aspect, clicking on an individual existing entry displayed in the ttk treeview and then clicking on the "Delete" button first opens a dialog box prompting the user to select an action: confirm their choice to delete the entry, or cancel the request.
 If the user chooses to confirm, the entry will be erased from the database and simultaneously, from the treeview.

+### Organization Logic
+Among our widgets, the use of the textbox underneath the table of student records to show the corresponding question easily when a record is clicked, as well as a horizontal scrollbar on the table itself to view all of the data entered for each student without making the table excessively wide.
+In addition, we ensure that all buttons associated directly with actions that transpire in the form are placed on the side of the form/on the left, namely "Submit" for a new entry, as well as "Save Changes" and "Back" during the editing stage for saving edits and canceling edits, respectively.
+Likewise, all buttons associated with actions that are instantiated via the table are placed underneath the textbox which is under the table on the right, such as "Delete" and "Edit" for deleting a student's record as well as entering the editing stage after clicking on a record.

 ## Testing
 Through the repository, we were able to view how the interface looks and behaves on both Windows and Mac PCs.
 This way, we could catch errors.
 For example, we addressed the issue with this button's appearance which differed between Mac and Windows (first and second screenshot, respectively):